-Mr. Stelljes was selected to serve as a director on our Board, and to be nominated to serve another directorship term, due to his more than twenty years of experience in the investment analysis, management, and advisory industries as well as his past service on our Board of Directors since July 2007.
+Mr. Reilly was selected to serve as an independent director on our Board and nominated to serve another directorship term due to his expertise and wealth of experience in the real estate and mortgage industry.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NAMED NOMINEE.